lyubogankov/adventofcode2022/README.md

 I used regular expressions for several of my input file parsing functions.
 Example from Day 11 (Monkey in the Middle):

-The input text consists of blocks of text describing the different monkeys playing the game:
+The input text consists of blocks of text describing the different monkeys playing the game.

 ```
 Monkey 0: